 The POP is a pill taken to prevent pregnancy.
 The POP contains one hormone - progestogen.
 It does not contain any oestrogen.

 How does it work?

 Progestogen-only pills work mainly by thickening the mucus in the cervix so sperm can’t travel through it.
 They also change the lining of the uterus so it is less likely to accept a fertilised egg.

-Cerazette also works by stopping the production of a monthly egg, and changes the lining of the womb so it is less likely to accept a fertilised egg.
+Cerazette also works by stopping the production of a monthly egg.

 How well does it work?

 Typically the POP is 92% effective, which means a pregnancy rate of eight people per 100 each year.

 When pills are taken perfectly i.e. no pills are forgotten, it can be more than 99% effective in preventing pregnancy.

 When do I take it?

 Some POPs must be taken within three hours of the same time every day.

 Cerazette must be taken within 12 hours of the same time every day.

 What will I notice?

 Your bleeding pattern may change.
-About 40% of those taking this pill have regular bleeding, 40% have irregular bleeding and 20% have no bleeding.
+You may have regular periods, irregular or more frequent episodes of bleeding or no bleeding.

 Will I still be able to becoming pregnant after I stop taking the POP?

 Your natural fertility will return as soon as you stop taking the POP.
 If you get pregnant while taking the pill, and decide to continue with your pregnancy, the chance of having an abnormal baby is not increased.

 Who can use it?

 This pill is especially recommended if you are breastfeeding and if you cannot use the combined oral contraceptive pill for medical reasons.

 Who should not use it?

 This pill is not recommended if you have had breast cancer or if you are taking some medications, over-the-counter preparations or herbal remedies – check with your nurse or doctor if you take regular medicine.